jgege/UNI-CSCU9V5/CSCU9V5.md

 - An **unsafe** state is not a deadlocked state
   - it is a state that **will eventually lead** to a deadlock, **if** no resources are freed
 - Safe state: **it is guaranteed** that all processes will terminate
-- Unsafe state: **it cannot be guaranteed** t hat all processes will terminate
+- Unsafe state: **it cannot be guaranteed** that all processes will terminate

 ![](images/deadlock_dynamic_avoidance_1.png)